-Before work could start it was necessary to eradicate the threat of disease so a mammoth operation was undertaken to do that by William C. Gorgas who eradicated disease along the planned route.
+Before work could start it was necessary to eradicate the threat of disease, so a mammoth operation was undertaken to do that by William C. Gorgas who eradicated disease along the planned route.
 A railway was constructed by John F. Stevens to take in the men, materials and machines and to remove the vast amounts of excavated earth.
 More than 100 million cubic yards of spoil was produced.
 This was used in the construction of the dam which was to form a Lake, the creation of a breakwater and the reclamation of land from the sea.
 The remainder was deposited in a dump site in the jungle.

 The engineering projects required the damming of the Chagres River to form the 163 square miles Gatun Lake; cutting through the continental divide; and the construction of three sets of locks situated at the towns of Gatun, Pedro Miguel and Miraflores, these were carried out by George W. Goethals.

 The locks work purely on gravity with water being supplied from the Gatun Lake resulting in - each time a ship uses the canal - 52 million gallons of fresh water being emptied into the ocean.
-A new series of locks are currently under construction to enable larger ships to use the canal and the new locks will incorporate water basins which will reuse the water.
+A new series of locks were constructed in 2016 to enable larger ships to use the canal and the new locks incorporate water basins that reuse the water.

 The first complete Panama Canal passage by a self-propelled, ocean-going vessel took place on 7 January 1914 by an old French crane boat, the Alexandre La Valley, although the first official trip was made by the canal cement boat, Ancon; This was a low key affair due to the first world war.